- 22

 | 2.
 Automated Scan | Use OWASP ZAP / Burp Suite for initial scanning | Security Team / Pentester |

 | 3.
-Manual Pentest | Manual testing covering A01-A10 | Pentester (Specialist) |
+Manual Pentest | Manual testing covering A01-A10 | Pentester (Expert) |

 | 4.
 Code Review | Review source code at high-risk points | Security Engineer / Developer |

 | 5.
-Report | Summarize vulnerabilities + severity levels + recommendations | Pentester |
+Report Results | Summarize vulnerabilities + severity levels + recommendations | Pentester |

 | 6.
-Remediation | Fix vulnerabilities according to recommendations | Development Team |
+Remediation | Fix vulnerabilities per recommendations | Development Team |

 | 7.
-Re-test | Re-test only the fixed vulnerabilities to confirm successful remediation | Pentester |
+Re-test | Re-test only fixed vulnerabilities to confirm successful remediation | Pentester |

-Saeree ERP and the OWASP Top 10
+Saeree ERP and OWASP Top 10

-| OWASP | Saeree ERP Approach |
+| OWASP | Saeree ERP's Approach |

 |---|---|